The benefits of hydrotherapy for dogs

 When dogs aren’t moving, they lose muscle very quickly.
 Hydrotherapy helps them work their joints, maintain muscle mass, and move around comfortably all while minimising their discomfort.
 Warmer water is typically used for such therapy or recovery sessions as it helps loosen tight muscles.

 Before undertaking any session of hydrotherapy it is important to take veterinary advice.
-Pet owners who have dog insurance with us have free access to the Purely Pets’ 24 Hour Vet Helpline.
+Pet owners who have quality dog insurance with us have free access to the Purely Pets’ 24 Hour Vet Helpline.

 This exclusive service operates 24 hours a day, 365 days a year so if you have a question about whether hydrotherapy might be right for your pup, you can ask the experts.